 B’Stard was treasurer of the ‘Keep Britain Nuclear’ pressure group (and behind the dumping of nuclear waste in a children’s playground).
 Before becoming an MP he was secretary of the Friends of South Africa, a position he resigned in protest at left-wing infiltration of the group.

-All committee’s formed by B’Stard usually had the acronym C.A.S.H, to which he insisted all donors should make their cheques payable.
+All committee’s formed by the devious B’Stard usually had the acronym C.A.S.H, to which he insisted all donors should make their cheques payable.
 He was the ultimate income tax defrauder.

 His marriage, too, was a sham.
-B’Stard’s wife, Sarah, was as money-motivated as her husband, and despite having lesbian tendencies (she had an affair with Alan’s political agent, Beatrice) she would sleep with anyone for her own ends.
+B’Stard’s wife, Sarah (Marsha Fitzalan), was as money-motivated as her husband, and despite having lesbian tendencies – she had an affair with Alan’s political agent, Beatrice (Vivien Heilbron) – she would sleep with anyone for her own ends.

-He married her purely for her respectability and her money, although Roland Gidleigh-Park (her despicable father from whom she would eventually inherit everything) hated B’Stard with a vengeance.
+He married her purely for her respectability and her money, although her despicable father Roland Gidleigh-Park (Charles Gray) – from whom she would eventually inherit everything – hated B’Stard with a vengeance.

-At work, B’Stard was permanently beastly to his assistant Piers Fletcher-Dervish, an old-school upper-class twit who became a permanent whipping boy who never had the sense to run a mile in the opposite direction.
+At work, B’Stard was permanently beastly to his assistant Piers Fletcher-Dervish (Michael Troughton), an old-school upper-class twit who became a permanent whipping boy who never had the sense to run a mile in the opposite direction.